longlive13/TerritoryTravel/README.md

     - Visit order suggestion
     - Contextual notes and **safety/caution points**
   - Integrated the recommendation API into the frontend, enabling users to view their suggested itinerary in a **popup on the home screen**.
+✨ For a detailed overview of the **Data & Recommendation Engine**, including scoring, preprocessing, and GPT-powered itinerary generation, see [RECOMMENDATION DOCS](docs/recommendation.md).

 - **Ranking System (Backend + Frontend)**
   - Built the ranking logic based on conquered regions and accumulated user points.